BabanSorina/ThreadUTau/README.md

 After registering they are ready to read/post/comment on the thread for our topics: Sport, Travel, Events and University.

-The front-end part of our project was made using Windows Forms We used a SQL database to store and work on the data we had.
+The front-end part of our project was made using Windows Forms

+We used a SQL database to store and work on the data we had.

+We decided to use a web service to implement and store our methods for the application as it allows applications to communicate, exchange data, and shared services among themselves.